 The Behr Paint Company is one of the most visible paint and stain brands in the market.
 The company boasts $2 billion in sales per year and is sold in Home Depot locations across North and Central America.
-Behr’s sales training and development (T&D) team and its director, Brian Floyd, serve different customers—ranging from the 10,000 Home Depot, Ace Hardware, and Target paint associates to the 700 Behr sales representatives who train these associates.
+Behr’s sales training and development (T&D) team serves different customers—ranging from the 10,000 Home Depot, Ace Hardware, and Target paint associates to the 700 Behr sales representatives who train these associates.

 The Challenge: Limited Resource Delivery & Analytics